CodeJugalbandi/ExploringConcurrency/scratch/pushing_multiple_values/README.md

 }
 ```

-So, on each price tick, all the things are re-calculated, without making the system unresponsive.
+**KRISHNA** So, on each price tick, all the things are re-calculated, without making the system unresponsive.
 In case, we don't need any of the streams, we can then dispose them off and when we need them, we can start them again.

 ```java
 public static void main(String[] args) throws Exception {